A technology agnostic innovation hub providing a testbed for a wide range of end-to-end Internet of Things projects.

 SMART aims to contribute to next generation infrastructure and smart city solutions, with a strong focus on innovative research, community engagement and service delivery.

 Recognising the need for a dedicated and interactive research space for smart sensing and Internet of Things (IoT) technologies, the SMART IoT Hub was established.
-This hacking space is open to the whole community including entrepreneurs, researchers, students, starts-ups and small business.
+This hacking space is open to the whole community including entrepreneurs, researchers, students, start-ups and small business.

 Thinxtra provides Sigfox technology for the hub with IoT development kits available.
 The Hub is building a community of technology enthusiasts and developers who are creating an open collaboration network for ideas and new technologies.
 The Hub's motto is: